lumixing/zeno/README.md

 ## docs
 documentation about the language is not available since it is still a work in progress.
+what is currently supported:
+- strings and integers
+- functions (no params for non foreign)
+- variables
+- foreign functions (c ffi)

 here is a rough vision of the language though:

 ```go